gregcotten/glamour/README.md

 ## Notes on Usage

 As of Sparkle.framework 1.5 you must host your files on an HTTPS server.
-Many hosts offer a shared SSL host for free - ask your web hosting company!
+Many hosts offer a shared SSL certificate for free - ask your web hosting company!

 ## The Future